techidaily/site-win-answers/source/_posts/diablo-immortal-2024-the-ultimate-guide-to-a-stable-gaming-experience-without-pc-disruptions.md

 3. Click**Begin Scan** .
 ![](https://images.drivereasy.com/wp-content/uploads/2022/06/scan-game-files-2-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The scanning will start immediately, followed by a repair update if missing or corrupt files are found.
 Once done, restart the game and see how it works.
 Still no luck?
 There is one more fix to try.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Q8Feep0Rc0?si=YkPhRxXGvrRRMJtb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 6 – Disable Discord overlay